Ssyba/RasaBankBot/README.md

 # Available functionalities at this time:
 1. Fully built home welcome page for Marius Bank.
 2. Greet the user
-3. Refresh session(logout) on page refresh.
+3. Refresh session, logout on page refresh.
 4. Log the user in automatically - for debugging purposes.
 5. Answer to: What are you?/Are you a bot?
 6. Show company policies, redirects to a webpage with website policies.